austinpischer/SeatPM/README.md

 6. Use the command "git pull" to fetch the latest branches and files from G.H.
 7. Checkout a branch on your computer
 8. In PSoC creator, be sure to "Update Components" under the "Project" tab.
-9. Build all projects in PSoC Creator to generate source code for components.
+9. Build the project in PSoC Creator 4.2 to generate source code for components.
 10. Commit your changes and push them to the GitHub servers
 11. Create a pull request and wait for my approval.